utshomax/postman-docs/src/pages/docs/sending-requests/authorization.md

 * **Refresh Token URL** - The endpoint for the refresh server, to exchange the refresh token for an access token.
 If empty, the refresh token URL will be the same as the access token URL.
 * **Auth Request**, **Token Request**, and **Refresh Request** - Define any custom parameters you want to send with auth requests, token requests, or refresh requests.
 For each key-value pair you define, select an option to send the parameter in the request body, request URL, or request headers.
+    * If you add multiple keys with same key name, they will be sent with the request as an array.
     * If you added resource or audience URIs in a previous version of Postman, you can import them as custom parameters.
 Select the **Audience and Resource** tab to review the resources and audiences, then select **Move Audience and Resource**.
 For all grant types except implicit, the parameters are added to the token request.
 For implicit grant types, the parameters are added to the auth request.

 When the configuration is complete, select __Get New Access Token__.
+The configuration information is saved along with the access token and will be used every time the token is refreshed.

 > When you use __Authorization code__ or __Implicit__ grant type, you will be prompted to supply your credentials to retrieve an access token to use in later requests.
 By default Postman will display a pop-up window when you select __Request Token__.
 If you are using the Postman desktop app, you can instead choose to authenticate using your system's default web browser.
 Select __Authorize using browser__ to set the __Callback URL__ to return to Postman after you complete auth in the browser, so that your requests can use the token returned on successful authentication.